 Toilets & Refreshments: Polkerris

-Dog Exercising: Dogs are permitted on Par Sands beach all year
+Dogs are permitted all year round on Par Beach

 To walk from Polkerris to Par join the coast path from the Rashleigh Inn car park and follow the steep path that leads up into the woods.
 Once at the top there's about a twenty-minute walk over the cliff top with views across St.Austell Bay as well as the china clay works.